api-platform/docs/core/extensions.md

 API Platform Core provides a system to extend queries on items and collections.

 Extensions are specific to Doctrine, and therefore, the Doctrine ORM support must be enabled to use this feature.
 If you use custom providers it's up to you to implement your own extension system or not.

 ## Custom Extension

-Adding an extension is as easy as registering a service in your `app/config/services.yml` file and create the class you need.

-Custom extension must implement the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryCollectionExtensionInterface` and / or the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryItemExtensionInterface` interfaces, depending if you are asking for a collection of items or just an item.
+Custom extensions must implement the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryCollectionExtensionInterface` and / or the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryItemExtensionInterface` interfaces, to be run when querying for a collection of items and when querying for an item respectively.

 If you use [custom data providers](data-providers.md), they must support extensions and be aware of active extensions to work properly.

 ## Example

 In the following example, we will see how to always get the offers owned by the current user.
 We will set up an exception, whenever the user has the `ROLE_ADMIN`.

 Given these two entities:

 ```php